welldone-cloud/aws-lint-iam-policies/README.md

     target either an individual account or all accounts of an AWS Organization --member-accounts-role MEMBER_ACCOUNTS_ROLE
-    IAM role name present in member accounts that can be assumed from the Organizations management account --exclude-policy-types EXCLUDE_POLICY_TYPES
+    IAM role name present in member accounts that can be assumed from the Organizations management account --profile PROFILE
+    named AWS profile to use
+--result-name RESULT_NAME
+    result name to use instead of the run timestamp --trusted-account-ids TRUSTED_ACCOUNT_IDS
+    list of comma-separated account IDs that should not be reported in trusted outside principal findings --exclude-policy-types EXCLUDE_POLICY_TYPES
     do not target the specified comma-separated list of policy types --include-policy-types INCLUDE_POLICY_TYPES